 Name Status Indication On The system has started up successfully. ن Power Flashing The system is starting up or firmware is being upgraded.
 Do not disconnect or power off your modem router.
 Off Power is off.
 Please ensure that the power adapter is connected correctly.
 On DSL synchronization is complete. ∃DSL Flashing DSL synchronization is in progress.
 LI DOL Off DSL synchronization failed.
-Please refer to $\underline{1}$ for troubleshooting.
+Please refer to Note 1 for troubleshooting.
 On Internet service is available.
-2 Internet Off Internet connection is incorrect or the modem router is operating in Bridge mode.
-Please refer to 3 for troubleshooting. € Wireless 2.4GHz On The wireless 2.4GHz/5GHz band is working properly. ി Wireless 5GHz Off The wireless 2.4GHz/5GHz band is disabled. ₽LAN On At least one LAN port is connected to a powered-on device.
+Orange Internet connection is correct but internet service is unavailable.
+Please refer to Note 2 for troubleshooting. - Jinternet Off Internet connection is incorrect, DSL synchronization failed, or the modem router is operating in Bridge mode.
+Please refer to Note 3 for troubleshooting. € Wireless 2.4GHz On The wireless 2.4GHz/5GHz band is working properly. √ Mireless 5GHz Off The wireless 2.4GHz/5GHz band is disabled. ₽LAN On At least one LAN port is connected to a powered-on device.
 Off No LAN port is connected to a powered-on device.
-On The USB device is ready to use. ŮUSB Flashing The USB device is being identified.
+On The USB device is ready to use. ∜USB Flashing The USB device is being identified.
 Off No USB device is plugged into the USB port.
-On A wireless device has been successfully added to the network by WPS. ∮∮ wps Flashing WPS handshaking is in process and will continue for about 2 minutes.
+On A wireless device has been successfully added to the network by WPS. ₩PS Flashing WPS handshaking is in process and will continue for about 2 minutes.
 Please press the WPS button on other wireless devices that you want to add to the network while the LED is flashing.
 Off A wireless device has failed to be added to the network by WPS.

 - 1. If the DSL LED is off, please check your internet connection.
 Refer to Connect Your Modem Router for more information about how to connect to the internet correctly.
 If you have already made a successful connection, please contact your ISP to make sure your internet service is available now. - 2.
 If the Internet LED is orange, please check your internet configuration.
-You may need to check this information with your ISP and make sure everything has been input correctly. - 3.
-If the Internet LED is off, please check your DSL LED first.
-If your DSL LED is also off, please refer to 1.
-If your DSL LED is ON, reconnect your modem router correctly by referring to related guide. - 4.
-Turn on or off the LEDs by pressing the LED On/Off button on the top panel.
+You may need to check this information with your ISP and make sure everything has been input correctly.

+3. If the Internet LED is off, please check your DSL LED first.
+If your DSL LED is also off, please refer to Note 1.
+If your DSL LED is ON, reconnect your modem router correctly by referring to related guide.

 1. 2.
-2. Ports and Antennas
+2. Back Panel

-The modem router's back panel shows the connection ports, buttons and antennas.
+The modem router's back panel shows the ports, buttons and antennas.
 Refer to the following for detailed instructions.

-Item Description DSL For connecting the modem router to the internet.
+Item Description DSL Port For connecting the modem router to the internet.
 Connect the port to the splitter or directly connect the port to the phone jack via a phone cable.
 For details, please refer to Connect Your Modem Router.
-USB For connecting to a USB storage device or a USB printer.
-LAN1, LAN2, LAN3, LAN4/WAN For connecting the modem router to your PC or other Ethernet network devices.
+WPS Button Press to start a WPS synchronization.
+Reset Button Press and hold down for 8 seconds to reset the modem router into factory default settings.
+LAN1, LAN2, LAN3, LAN4/WAN Port For connecting the modem router to your PC or other Ethernet network devices.
 In wireless router mode, the LAN4/WAN port is used for connecting to a Cable/FTTH/VDSL/ADSL device.
-Power For connecting the modem router to a power socket via the provided power adapter.
+Power Port For connecting the modem router to a power socket via the provided power adapter.
 Antennas Used for wireless data transmission.
 Position them upright for the best performance.

 1. 2.
-3. Buttons
+3. Side Panel

-The modem router's side panel shows the buttons.
+The modem router's side panel shows the buttons and ports.
 Refer to the following for detailed instructions.